muratk5n/thirdwave/en/README.md

 The only criticism I had on Lula in the past was handling of his succession..
-Looking at the no-holds-barred nature of Brazil's politics, IMHO, he should've picked someone feisty, gregarious, knows economics, and a guy - basically younger version of himself.
+Looking at the no-holds-barred nature of Brazil's politics, IMHO, he should've picked someone politically feisty, gregarious, knows economics, and a guy - basically younger version of himself.
 He picked the former guerilla hot chica, it didn't work out too well.
 Dilma was fine but the aftermath proved otherwise..
 I don't think the schemin, cretin muckers of Brazil politics could've pulled off what they did on Lula himself when he was president.
-Once the institutional left in BR is stronger, diversity is good.
+Once the institutional left in BR is stronger, diversity is fine.

 ---